 “For a long time we wondered what we were seeing, if it was something to do with a top-secret project,” said Terry Sherman.
 “I don’t know really what to think about it.”

-The couple, their teenage son, and 10-year-old daughter all claimed they had seen three specific types of UFOs numerous times during the course of 15 months.
+The couple, their teenage son, and their 10-year-old daughter all claimed they had seen three specific types of UFOs numerous times during the course of 15 months.
 One was small and boxy, another was 40 feet long, and the third was an enormous craft the size of several football fields.

 One of them shone a red wave of light.
 Another emerged out of a circular, orange orb resembling an aerial doorway.
 To their credit, the Shermans videotaped two of their sightings.
 Meanwhile, they also observed crop circles.